Women in Belmont County History

 Lydia Ann Starr Hunter McPherson -Newspaper Editor and Publisher

 In 1881 she became one of the first three women to join the State Press Association of Texas and was elected corresponding secretary.
-She served as a delegate to the World's Press Association convention in Cincinnati, Ohio, in 1886.
+She was a delegate to the World's Press Association convention in Cincinnati, Ohio, in 1886.

-McPherson wrote for other periodicals as well as her own newspapers, contributing to Cosmopolitan magazine and Youth's Companion, among others.
-In 1892 she published Reullura, a collection of her own verse.
+McPherson wrote for other periodicals and her newspapers, contributing to Cosmopolitan magazine and Youth's Companion, among others.
+In 1892 she published Reullura, a collection of her verse.

 Mary Maurice - Silent Movie Actress